MikeYankeeOscarBeta/belt_lock/README.md

 main body, for no loss in x.
 For inverted belts gt2 rubber belts (LL-2GT RF).
 Too tight for GT2 EPDM or GT3.

+### shuttlething_v0.3_v96_normal_belt
+For normal (non-inverted) GT2-R (rubber) belts.

 ### shuttle_clamper_body_v75
 Single pin, no teardrop lock.
-Meant to be used with m2_belt_clamp or m3_BeefyBeltClamp.
+For both normal and inverted belts.
 GT2 rubber and epdm, and GT3.
+Requires use with a clamp like m2_belt_clamp or m3_BeefyBeltClamp.

 ### m2_belt_clamp
 small footprint belt clamp using m2 screws and heatset nuts.